You can upgrade VMware Tools manually, or you can configure virtual machines to check for and install newer versions of VMware Tools.

 This strategy avoids network interruptions and allows you to work with VMware Tools over SSH.

-For vSphere virtual machines, you have options for upgrading many virtual machines at the same time.
+For vSphere virtual machines, you can use one of the following processes to upgrade multiple virtual machines at the same time.

-- Log in to vCenter Server, select a host or cluster, and use the Virtual Machines tab to specify the virtual machines on which to perform a VMware Tools upgrade.
+- Log in to vCenter Server, select a host or cluster, and on the Virtual Machines tab specify the virtual machines on which to perform a VMware Tools upgrade.

 - Use Update Manager to perform an orchestrated upgrade of virtual machines at the folder or datacenter level.

-Some new features in a particular release of a VMware product might depend on installing or upgrading to the new version of VMware Tools included in that release.
-Other compatibility options are also available.
+Some features in a particular release of a VMware product might depend on installing or upgrading to the version of VMware Tools included in that release.
+Upgrading to the latest version of VMware Tools is not always necessary.
+Newer versions of VMware Tools are compatible with several host versions.
+To avoid unnecessary upgrades, evaluate whether the added features and capabilities are necessary for your environment.

 |ESXi 5.1 and later||This virtual machine (hardware version 9) is compatible with ESXi 5.1 and later.|